ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms: Experimental Evaluations

+In this section, we evaluate \sysname{} and present interesting findings from experiments at the end.
+We implement \sysname{} using C++ using ParlayLib~\cite{blelloch2020toolkit} to support fork-join parallelism.
+We also use some standard building blocks (e.g., sorting, semisorting, partition) from ParlayLib.

-\section{Experimental Setup}
+\subsection{Experimental Setup}

-\paragraph{\textbf{Datasets}} We chose four billion-size datasets for the majority of our experiments; we accessed these datasets through the BigANN Benchmarks competition framework, and some of these datasets were released for the competition~\cite{simhadri2021results}.
-The widely used \emph{\BIGANN{} dataset}\footnote{Note that throughout the paper we use BigANN to refer to the benchmarking framework, and \BIGANN{} to refer to the data set.} consists of SIFT image similarity descriptors applied to images~\cite{simhadri2021results, jegou2011searching, douze2011product}.
-It is encoded as 128-dimensional vectors using one byte per vector entry.
+\myparagraph{{Datasets}} We utilize three billion-size datasets for the majority of our experiments; we accessed these datasets through the BigANN Benchmarks competition framework, and some of these datasets were released for the competition~\cite{simhadri2021results}.
+The widely used \emph{\BIGANN{} dataset}\footnote{Note that throughout the paper we use BigANN to refer to the benchmarking framework, and \BIGANN{} to refer to the dataset.} consists of SIFT image similarity descriptors applied to images~\cite{simhadri2021results, jegou2011searching, douze2011product}.
+It is encoded as 128-dimensional vectors using 1 byte per vector entry.
 The \emph{Microsoft SPACEV dataset (\SPACEV)} encodes web documents and web queries sourced from Bing using the Microsoft SpaceV Superior Model.
-The goal is to match web queries with appropriate web documents; the dataset consists of single byte signed integers in 100 dimensions~\cite{spacev2021spacev}.
+The goal is to match web queries with appropriate web documents; the dataset consists of 1 byte signed integers in 100 dimensions~\cite{spacev2021spacev}.
 The \emph{Text2Image dataset (\TTI)}, released by Yandex Research, consists of a set of images embedded using the SeResNext-101 model, and a set of textual queries embedded using a DSSM model.
-Its vectors are represented using four-byte floats in 200 dimensions~\cite{baranchuk2021benchmarks}.
-Finally, \emph{SimSearchNet++ (\SSNPP)} is a range search dataset released by Meta AI consisting of image descriptions.
-Its vectors are represented as one-byte unsigned integers in 512 dimensions (we use the compressed version with 256 dimensions for the BigANN Benchmarks competition)~\cite{sumbalt2020using}. \paragraph{\textbf{Machines and Measurement}} For our billion-scale experiments, we used an Azure Msv2-series virtual machine with four Intel® Xeon® Platinum 8280 Processors with 192 vCPUs available to the user, and 2 TB main memory (referred to as \msvt).
-For some smaller experiments, we used an Azure Ev5-series virtual machine with two 3rd Generation Intel® Xeon® Platinum 8370C Processors with 96 vCPUs available to the user, and 672 GiB main memory (referred to as \evf).
-In our experiments, we report build times and QPS on all threads unless stated otherwise; throughout the experiments, we use QPS as opposed to latency as QPS is more relevant to large multicore machines, and algorithms are typically always within an acceptable latency range. \paragraph{\textbf{Algorithm Parameters}} In all cases, our interest is in optimizing for the high recall regime (from .9 to .999) at the highest QPS possible.
-For all algorithms, we show our parameter choices in Figure~\ref{fig:params}.
-For DiskANN, HCNNG, pyNNDescent, and HNSW, the parameters shown are applied to all dataset sizes.
-For FAISS and FALCONN, the parameters are specific to the size of the dataset.
+Its vectors are represented using 4 byte floats in 200 dimensions~\cite{baranchuk2021benchmarks}.

+\myparagraph{{Machines}} For most experiments, we used an AWS c6i-series virtual machine with two 3rd Generation Intel® Xeon® Gold Processors with 128 vCPUs available to the user, and 1 TB main memory.